 Turning the grain flow by upsetting

-Aligning the grain flow to the shape by preforming Preforming of a long product
+Aligning the grain flow to the shape by preforming

+Preforming of a long product

 Combining bending and material distribution Removal of the oxide layer (scale) from the stock's surface is essential.
 The oxide is brittle at the forging temperature and has bad cohesion to the metal.
 During plastic forming it is not able to follow the shape change of the workpiece: it cracks and falls off.
 A way to "explode" the scale off: immersing into cold water or mixture of water and lubricant.
 Preforming For parts with complex geometry even 8-12 preforming steps can be necessary, particularly if the grain flow control is important.
 On simple way of preforming is the open-die forging.
-Since the final geometry and its tolerances are defined by the finishing die.
-In order to spare the life-time of the finishing die, 1-2 preforming steps are recommended, even if there is no other reason.
+Since the final geometry and its tolerances are defined by the finishing die, in order to spare the life-time of the finishing die, 1-2 preforming steps are recommended, even if there is no other reason.

 The cheapest preforming die is a worn, widened finishing die.

 With the proper number and design of preforming steps a significant amount of material can be saved, which would flow out into the flash otherwise.
 The flash can be sold as scrap for good price, but it is always economical to reduce its amount, because it means cost by the heating.
-For long spindle shaped part in large series technical and economically the best technique is the roll forging: a periodic working rolling mill with mounted segment pairs, which act as preforming dies.
+For long spindle-shaped parts in large series, technically and economically, the best technique is the roll forging: a periodically working rolling mill mounted with segment die pairs, which act as preforming dies.
 Preforming - roll forging

 The segment's surface is the mapping of the forging die's parting plane onto a cylinder.
-The preforming cavity is manufactured into the segment's surface.
+The preforming cavities are manufactured into the segment's surface.
 The central angle of a segment is 87-180°.
-Up to 4-6 segment pair can be mounted on one roll, depending on the parts complexity.
+Up to 4-6 segment pairs can be mounted on one roll side-by-side, depending on the complexity of the parts.
 The manufacturing of the segment cavities is a complicated task.
-Moving the part between steps is a hard physical work, but it can be automated.
+Moving the parts between steps is a hard physical work, but it can be automated.
 Finishing